yonseiyes/giroscript/README.md

-# SERAPHcoin
+# Girocoin

-Shell script to install a [Seraph Masternode] on a Linux server running Ubuntu 16.04.
+Shell script to install a [Giro Masternode] on a Linux server running Ubuntu 16.04.
 Use it on your own risk.

 ***

 ## Installation:
 Copy & Paste below in Command line of VPS server & Press 'Enter'

-    git clone https://github.com/yonseiyes/seraphscript.git ; cd seraphscript ; chmod +x seraphscript ; ./seraphscript ;
+    git clone https://github.com/yonseiyes/giroscript.git ; cd giroscript ; chmod +x giroscript ; ./giroscript ;

 ## Desktop wallet setup

 After the MN is up and running, you need to configure the desktop wallet accordingly.
 Here are the steps:
-1. Open the SeraphCoin Desktop Wallet.
+1. Open the GiroCoin Desktop Wallet.
 2. Go to RECEIVE and create a New Address: **MN01**
-3. Send **5000** SERA to **MN01**.
+3. Send **5000** GIRO to **MN01**.
 4. Wait for 15 confirmations.
 5. Go to **Tools -> "Debug Console"**
 6. Type the following command: **masternode outputs**